We’ve been seeing a fair bit of groin issues in our clinic recently! Including one of our own receptionists (who is a soccer superstar) right now!

 When people report groin pain, physiotherapists and other allied health professionals will often be looking to assess the adductor muscle group as a source.
 These muscles attach from the pelvis to the bones of the leg – both above and below the knee joint!

 That said, our body is one system – pain in one area might be a result of an issue elsewhere!
-So we may also look to you hip joint, other surrounding muscles (i.e. glutes!) as well as trunk control.
+So we may also look to you hip joint and hip flexors, other surrounding muscles (i.e. glutes!) as well as trunk control.
 Our body segments are never truly working in isolation, so our mentality to assessment and rehabilitation shouldn’t work that way.

 Here I will discuss some commonly prescribed exercises and some progressions for people with groin pain!
 Do remember though that everyone is different and this article and others like it cannot substitute individual assessment and management!
 It’s important to have the history of your pain considered and your physical function assessed and monitored for optimal results.
 Everyone has different expectations and desires for what they want their body to do – so we need to work towards that specifically!